Coronavirus: Pompeo says China did not give Americans access when needed the most

 "The Chinese Communist Party didn't give Americans access when we needed it in that most timely point at the very beginning.
 The President talked about that today.
 And then we know they have this lab.
 We know about the wet markets.
 We know that the virus itself did originate in Wuhan.
 So all those things come together," Pompeo told Fox News on Tuesday.
+He was apparently referring to a secret research lab in Wuhan city in China, which according to a report in a leading American daily, the US State Department has long been worried about its "risky studies" on coronavirus.

-There's still a lot that the US does not know, he said.
+He was referring to a research lab in Wuhan city in China, which according to a report in a leading American daily, the US State Department has long been worried about its "risky studies" on coronavirus.
+There's still a lot that the US does not know, Pompeo said.

 "We need to go take a look at how the WHO performed during this time.
 There are some things they've gotten right throughout time.
 They've done great work against AIDS all across the world.
 We just need to simply make sure that we have it right.
 We don't want to spend a single dollar from the American taxpayer for an organization that's not keeping Americans safe," Pompeo said.
 Pompeo told Chris Salcedo of The Chris Salcedo Show, KSEV Houston & Newsmax TV that it was known where this virus originated.